AdamPaulSmith/ts-testing-101/readme.md

 `npx ts-jest config:init`

 This will create a `jest.config.js` file.
-Note I am executing ts-Jest and not jest directly.
-If you initialise with the Jest command the solution will not be set up to execute TypeScript test files and will only execute .js files which we should not be writing as we are using TypeScript.
+Note I am executing ts-jest and not jest directly.
+If you initialise with the jest command the solution will not be set up to execute TypeScript test files and will only execute .js files which we should not be writing as we are using TypeScript.

 ## Naming your test files